Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/wifi/capture.md

 - Large captures can take time to copy.
 Use a card reader instead of QFlipper or the WebUI for faster transfers.

 ## Troubleshooting
+- **Capture file not saved**: Make sure the SD card is mounted and has free space.
+Always use `stop` or back out through the menu to properly save the file.

-- **File missing after capture**: Reboot the device with the SD Card inserted and make sure it logs that the SD Card is mounted at boot using a [Serial Console](https://ghostesp.net/serial) and that you exited through the back button or using the `stop` CLI command to trigger the save.
+- **SD card not recognized**: Reboot the device with the SD card already inserted.
+Check that the card is properly seated and not corrupted.
+- **File transfer is slow**: Use a card reader connected to your computer instead of the WebUI or other methods for faster transfers.